What Causes Skin Tags? How Do You Remove Them?

 A skin tag hangs off the skin by a small stalk.
 It is round and soft, and it is usually the color of your skin or hyperpigmented.
 The surface of the skin tag may be smooth and irregular in appearance.
 Most skin tags are painless and cause no adverse effects.
 In some cases, they may get sore and bleed due to rubbing against clothing or jewelry.

 Small skin tags are up to 1 to 2 mm in width and height.
 Mid-sized are 5 mm long and 2 mm wide.
 Large skin tags may appear bag-like.
 You may also experience dry skin in the surrounding area.
-Sometimes they go unnoticed and may fall off painlessly due to repeatedly rubbing against clothing, jewelry, or shaving.

 Skin tags can form due to various reasons like obesity, diabetes, genetics, etc. Read on to know what causes the development of skin tags.